kanashenko/ExpoCalendar/README.md

 1. *Description*

 There is a list of Expositions located in Expo Halls.
 Visitor chooses topic, buys Tickets and makes a Payment.
-Administrator can add Expositions and Expo Halls (for now the tickets can be added directly in DB).
+Administrator can add Expositions and Expo Halls (for now tickets can be added directly in DB).

 2. *Software requirements*